pnugues/edap01/assignments/perceptron.md

 ## Programming Language and Environment

 You can use one of these two languages: Python3 (strongly preferred, and ideally in the form of Jupyter notebooks) or Java.
 No other programming language is allowed.
+Be sure that your programs comply with the standard coding style.
+You can check this with programming environments like PyCharm or read the PEP: https://www.python.org/dev/peps/pep-0008/.

 You must provide all the files and data needed to run the programs.
 To submit them, you can either:
 * Attach them to your submission message as a zip archive (strongly preferred);